ad-dhawan/fcm-admin/README.md

 ## `Endpoints`
 #### `http://localhost:3000/notification/register` : This will register FCM Token generated from the device.
 NOTE - Every device has unique FCM Token
-#### `http://localhost:3000/notification/send` : This post API takes three parameters which are title, body, imageUrl to send notification associated with the token array.
+#### `http://localhost:3000/notification/send` : This post API takes four parameters which are title, body, imageUrl, tokens to send notification.

 <br />